-Overall, the Canon imagePROGRAF iPF830 was the stronger performer in nearly all categories tested, and also offers several noteworthy advantages that its customers can enjoy as standard.
-These include its unidirectional print capabilities, hot swap ink tanks and its free Canon iPF Direct Print & Share utility, which supports direct PDF submission without the need to open an application.
+Overall, while the Epson SC-T7200D has a comparable device feature set and produced good image quality, the Canon imagePROGRAF iPF840 was the stronger performer in virtually all categories tested, and offers some extra advantages as standard.
+These include its unidirectional print capabilities, hot swap ink tanks, user-replaceable printheads and its free Canon iPF Direct Print & Share utility, which supports direct PDF submission without the need to open an application.
 The Canon model also supports an app which enables PDF printing from Apple iPad devices to facilitate workflows for mobile workers.